M's plan to handle King Felix differently in 2018

 "What we're dealing with is trying to best manage and create enough depth behind Felix so that when he goes out and takes his start that we can find a way to monitor his outings in such a way that he is out there as frequently as he can be and when he steps aside and inevitably needs a little bit of time down, we have somebody who can step in.
 But we can't place expectations that we're magically going to fix something and he'll throw 180 innings.
 That's not realistic."

 While much of the conversation Tuesday surrounded Hernandez's health, the Mariners appear ready to take a different approach with their pitchers next season.
-Seattle used a major league-record 40 pitchers in 2017, including 17 starters in part because of injuries and overuse.
-Even for the ace of their staff -- James Paxton -- that could mean shorter outings in the hopes of lessening concerns of overuse.
+Seattle used a major-league-record 40 pitchers in 2017, including 17 starters, in part because of injuries and overuse.
+Even for the ace of the Mariners' staff -- James Paxton -- that could mean shorter outings in the hopes of lessening concerns of overuse.

 "What we're not going to do is we're not going to count on, and this is not singularly pointed toward James or Felix, we are not going to plan on innings pitched from starting pitchers the way we've counted before.
 That's just not the way the game works," Dipoto said.